 6.2.2.
-Agricultural Carbon Emission Intensity in Henan Province
+Agricultural carbon emission intensity in Henan Province

 Agricultural carbon emission intensity refers to the amount of carbon emissions generated per unit of total agricultural output value, and it is an important indicator for assessing the efficiency of agricultural carbon reduction.
 In recent years, the carbon emission intensity of agriculture in Henan Province has shown a downward trend, reflecting an improvement in the low-carbon nature of agricultural production.
-As shown in the figure below, from 2010 to 2020, Henan's agricultural carbon emission intensity exhibited a fluctuating upward trend followed by a slight decrease.
+As shown in the Figure 12, from 2010 to 2020, Henan's agricultural carbon emission intensity exhibited a fluctuating upward trend followed by a slight decrease.
 In 2015, the carbon emission intensity in Henan reached a peak of 2.1400 tons per hectare, and after 2016, it began to decline in a fluctuating manner.
 It is evident that the series of emission reduction measures adopted in Henan's agricultural sector started to show positive results.
-Although there was a slight rebound in carbon emission intensity in 2019, overall, Henan has made certain progress in improving agricultural production and green agricultural development and sustainable growth.
+Although there was a slight rebound in carbon emission intensity in 2019, overall, Henan has made certain progress in improving agricultural production efficiency and reducing carbon emissions.
+This lays a foundation for promoting the province's low-carbon and green agricultural development and sustainable growth.